Skip to main content

 Take our free prep course, Intro to Coding, to get started on your tech journey.

-Learning computer programming basics starts with considering career goals and selecting an in-demand programming language.
-As a student acquires basic language skills, they proceed to build those skills, working on projects to put them into practice.
+Learning computer programming basics starts with considering career goals and selecting an in-demand programming language that fits your career goals.

-Before committing hours to learning a specific language, it’s a good idea for students to consider their choice.
+Before committing hours to learning a specific language, it’s a good idea for learners to consider the wide variety of coding careers and choose one that best represents their interests.
 Different career goals might lead to different programming languages.

 Goal